selmeckilab/2024_Candida_albicans_MEC_analysis/analysis_notes.md

 # MEC Candidemia Study *C. albicans* analysis

+### 2024-06-28-24
+#### Global alignment of MEC fastq files to A21 ref
+Finalizing CNV data for dissertation chapter and reviewing potential gene deletions.
+Aligned reads to ref using bbmap to see how much soft clipping by bwa is affecting results for some poorly-aligning regions.
+See array_bbduk_bbmap.sh.

+### 2024-06-28
+#### MTL locus checks
+Aligned isolates with potential MTL homozygosity based on coverage depth (not equal to 1) to A22 ref genome to see alignments at a and alpha.
+See bam files in align_variants_SC5314_A21_ref/A22_ref_bam/.

+### 2024-06-27
+#### CNV breakpoint analysis
+Searched for small-scale breakpoints based on 500-bp sliding windows using samtools mpileup files from genome plotting and subsetting to intersect genes found in A21 gff.
+Visually inspected potential deletions and amplifications in IGV.
+Calculated CNV distance to nearest repeat region using the A21 repeat GFF created by Travis Stratton (made a copy of the GFF and subset to remove duplicates).
+See cnv_repeat_proximit.sh.

 ### 2024-05-19
 #### Expanded data set - Ropars, Hirakawa, MEC
-Ran RAxML on 299 samples with 1000 bootstraps and no missing genotypes.
-See phylogeny.sh.
+Ran RAxML on 299 samples with 1000 bootstraps and no missing genotypes using filtered freebayes VCF (to keep topology most similar to the MEC tree built using freebayes).

 ### 2024-05-07
 #### Expanded data set
-Ran RAxML on 307 samples with 100 bootstraps and default vcf2phylip params (min 4 samples per site).
+Ran RAxML on 307 samples with 100 bootstraps and default vcf2phylip params (min 4 samples per site) using filtered haplotype_caller VCF.

 ### 2024-04-30
 #### Expanded data set - Davis lab env samples
 Haplotype caller workflow (initial var calls and genomicsdb update).
+See scripts/haplotype_caller_scripts.

 ### 2024-04-26
 #### Expanded data set - Davis lab env samples